Table of Contents |

 Our solution |

-Source: ADAPTED FROM "BEGINNING AND INTERMEDIATE ALGEBRA" BY TYLER WALLACE, AN OPEN SOURCE TEXTBOOK AVAILABLE AT www.wallace.ccfaculty.org/book/book.html.
+Source: THIS TUTORIAL HAS BEEN ADAPTED FROM "BEGINNING AND INTERMEDIATE ALGEBRA" BY TYLER WALLACE.
+ACCESS FOR FREE AT www.wallace.ccfaculty.org/book/book.html.
 License: Creative Commons Attribution 3.0 Unported License